department-of-veterans-affairs/vagov-content/pages/health-care/get-reimbursed-for-travel-pay.md

 **At least one of these must be true.
 You:**

 - Are the owner of the vehicle used for travel, **or**
-- Share a vehicle, like a taxi, with other veterans and pay your own fare, **or**
+- Share a vehicle, like a taxi, with other Veterans and pay your own fare, **or**
 - Pay another Veteran to take you to an appointment

 You'll need to provide a receipt for your expenses.
 If you're eligible for reimbursement, we'll pay the mileage rate or actual expense, whichever is less.